anet-be/mlua/README.md

 - mlua.open([.output])
 - mlua.close(luaState)

-`mlua.lua()` accepts a string of Lua code which it compiles and runs as a Lua 'chunk'.
+**`mlua.lua()`** accepts a string of Lua code which it compiles and runs as a Lua 'chunk'.
 Note that Lua chunks are actually functions, so values may be returned and optional function parameters passed (param1, ...).

 Be aware that all parameters are strings and are not automatically converted to Lua numbers.
-Parameters are currently limited to 8, but this may easily be increased in mlua.xc).
+Parameters are currently limited to 8, but this may easily be increased in mlua.xc.

 On success, `mlua.lua()` fills .output (if given) with the return value of the code chunk.
 If the return value is not a string, it is encoded as follows: